DeveloppeurPascal/GitHubPages-Learning-Resources-Template/README.md

 Remove "/.github" folder or change the sponsor links in it (don't lets mine on your repos !).

+Edit or remove CONTRIBUTING.md (update the "family" property values depanding on your needs) and CODE_OF_CONDUCT.md files.

-Change the copyright in "/includes/footer.html" file if you want.
+Change the copyright in "/includes/footer.html" file if needed.
 By default it displays datas from your GitHub repository datas.

 Edit the "/index.html" file to change it's "title" property.